Celebrate World Migratory Bird Day

 It has a large Environmentally Sensitive Area (ESA) accessible in two locations.
 The ESA was set aside for migratory birds because Blackie Spit is one of many important resting areas where birds can refuel for their long journeys.

-Part 1: Sandy Spit
+Part 1: sandy spit

 The first part of the ESA is the dramatic sandy spit that stretches out into Boundary Bay.
 Look for shorebirds like Greater Yellowlegs and Dunlins wading in the water.
 It may be tempting to search all over the spit for signs of birds, but please stick to the central path.
 Certain birds could be nesting just off-trail.

-Part 2: Savenye Area
+Part 2: Savenye area

 The second part of the ESA is the Savenye area, dedicated to the memory of Rene Savenye who spent countless hours preserving and protecting it.
 From here, look out across the water to spot Purple Martins who nest on the old oyster farm pilings in the bay.